Daniel-KM/Omeka-plugin-OpenLayersZoom/README.md

 Tiles that are created follow the [Zoomify] standard.

-This plugin is upgradable to [Omeka S] via the plugin [Upgrade to Omeka S], that installs the module [IIIF Server].
+This plugin is upgradable to [Omeka S] via the plugin [Upgrade to Omeka S], that installs the module [IIIF Server], that contains the same tile builder and a simple image server.

 Visit the [OpenLayers Zoom demo] for more info.